-16.1 Ownership: The New Reach from the iunction with the Town River to Halesworth Lock was registered as a Village Green on 4th February 1974 with the Halesworth Urban District Council as the registered owner.
-Many assets were automatically transferred to Waveney District Council on local government reorganisation in 1974 and their legal team has accepted that it is more likely than not that WDC own the New Reach.
+16.1 Ownership: The New Reach from the iunction with the Town River to Halesworth Lock was registered as a Village Green on 4th February 1974 with Halesworth Urban District Council as the registered owner.
+Many assets were automatically transferred to Waveney District Council on local aovernment reorganisation in 1974 and their legal team has accepted that it is more likely than not that WDC (now East Suffolk Council) own the New Reach.